ProfessorKazarinoff/MATLAB-Arduino-LightSensor-ThingSpeak/README.md

 The [Arduino_code.ino](Arduino_code.ino) sketch was uploaded on the Arduino using the Arduino IDE

 ## MATLAB Code
-The [light_sensor.m](light_sensor.m) script was run in MATLAB.
+The [MATLAB_code.m](MATLAB_code.m) script was run in MATLAB.
 The serial Port had to be the correct one in order for the MATLAB script to run.
 This was usually `'COM4'` and must be checked in the Windows Device Manager.

 ## Results
 ![Alt Name](/doc/LightSensorPlot.jpg)